Skip to content

 Additionally, you can directly configure alert strategies for monitors here, applying them to the selected monitors.
 New alert strategy configurations will overwrite the existing alert settings of the monitors.

-Tag Display¶
+Tag Display

 Tag Logic Supplement

-- The tag value format is not limited, it can be
+• The tag value format is not limited, it can be value (e.g., host), or key:value (e.g., host:123).

-Unauthorized Display¶
+Unauthorized Display

-, indicating that the current cross-workspace data authorization is invalid, and you need to check if there are any adjustments to the related authorization.
+If the current workspace has its data authorization revoked, monitors that query using the corresponding data will be automatically closed.
+An ! symbol will appear after the monitor name in the current monitor explorer, indicating that the current cross-workspace data authorization is invalid and needs to check if there are any adjustments to the related authorization.

-SLO Linkage¶
+SLO Linkage

 Hover to view the associated SLO list, click to open the SLO details page.

-Alert Strategies¶
+Alert Strategies

 The alert strategy function supports creating meaningful monitor combinations when setting up monitors.
 By filtering corresponding monitors through alert strategies, it facilitates management.